Sanford Health & Good Samaritan Society Writing Style Guide

 When in doubt, choose use over either utilize or usage.

-• Utilize means to put something to use beyond its ordinary purpose.
+- Utilize means to put something to use for a reason other than its ordinary purpose.

-• Use means to take, hold or put into service as a means of accomplishing something.
+- Use as a verb means to put something into service as a means of accomplishing something.

-• Use refers to the act of using something for a particular purpose.
+- Use as a noun refers to the act of using something for a particular purpose.

 V